Stay up to date with new inventory & industry news

-Frain has new and like-new Labeling Equipment in stock, thoroughly tested and ready to ship in as little as 48 hours.
-Give us a call today to get the right Labeling Equipment for your project.
+Frain has new and like-new Labeling Machinery in stock, thoroughly tested and ready to ship in as little as 48 hours.
+Give us a call today to get the right Labeling Machinery for your project.

 It is hard to think of a product without at least one label.
 Labels have many purposes and come in many materials including paper, plastic and foil.
 They may be die cut in complex shapes or may be butt cut squares or rectangles.
 They may be sheet, roll or web fed.
 They may be applied with hot or cold glue or with pre-applied pressure sensitive adhesive.